Afono, American Samoa

+Afono has been inhabited for at least 1000 years.

+History

+In the late 1960s, Senator Mata’utia Tautunu championed the construction of a road over the mountains between Aūa and Āfono.
+The subsequent addition of the Āfono-Vatia section transformed it into the longest and most expensive secondary road in American Samoa.
+By 1998, this road became the primary access route to the National Park of American Samoa.

 Geography

-Āfono is a village on the north shore of Tutuila Island in American Samoa, located by Āfono Bay. Āfono is situated over Āfono Pass, which sits in-between Rainmaker Mountain and the Maugaloa Ridge.
+Afono is a village on the north shore of Tutuila Island in American Samoa, located by Afono Bay.
+Afono is situated over Afono Pass, which sits in-between Rainmaker Mountain and the Maugaloa Ridge.
 The village is home to traditional thatched huts.
 It is reached by following Highway 6 northbound from the village of Aua.
-The road from Aua includes several steep switchbacks up to Rainmaker Pass, and continues equally steeply down to the village of Āfono.
+The road from Aua includes several steep switchbacks up to Rainmaker Pass, and continues equally steeply down to the village of Afono.
 The village borders the Tutuila-section of National Park of American Samoa.

 Afono spreads out across the backside of Rainmaker Mountain.
 Afono Bay is home to a pebbly beach but it is almost non-existent except at low tide.

 National Park

 Access to the Tutuila unit of the National Park of American Samoa is primarily through a paved road which runs along the perimeter of the upper end of Pago Pago Harbor.
-Lateral roads lead to Fagasā Pass and the park's western end and to Āfono Pass at its eastern end.
-The latter lateral road also leads to the villages of Āfono and Vatia.
-Road signs marking entrance points to the National Park unit have been placed along the Āfono/Vatia road near Matape Hill/Craggy Point, near the park boundary in the vicinity of Āfono Pass, and above the village's western side.
-A National Park Service visitor center has been proposed in Āfono.
+Lateral roads lead to Fagasā Pass and the park's western end and to Afono Pass at its eastern end.
+The latter lateral road also leads to the villages of Afono and Vatia.
+Road signs marking entrance points to the National Park unit have been placed along the Afono/Vatia road near Matape Hill/Craggy Point, near the park boundary in the vicinity of Afono Pass, and above the village's western side.
+A National Park Service visitor center has been proposed in Afono.